ai4os/ai4os-federated-server/README.md

 ## 🚀 Getting started

 1. Deploy a federated server using the [AI4EOSC dashboard](https://dashboard.cloud.ai4eosc.eu/marketplace) (this is a tool inside the marketplace).
     * _General configuration:_ Give a name and description to the deployment.
-In service to run select `fedserver`.
-Save the `federated secret` displayed.
+In service to run select `JupyterLab` or `VSCode` if you need to start/stop the process and update the server configuration once started.
+If you only need to monitor the process you can run `fedserver`.
+In case you want to authenticate the client before connecting with the server, select the docker tag `tokens`, otherwise select `latest`.
+In case of deployong the server using the docker tag `tokens`, you can generate as many `federated secrets` for authenticating the clients with the server as needed (label them so that you can revoke them if necessary).
     * _Hardware configuration:_ Select the number of CPUs you want, the GB of RAM and disk.
 Remember that you are deploying the server, which will not run ML/DL models.
     * _Federated configuration:_ Set the number of rounds of the federated learning scheme, the minimum number of clients, the aggregation function, and the error/precision measurement metric (e.g. accuracy).
 2. Once you have deployed the federated server, it will appear in your deployment list as a tool.
 In the tool's information, you can get the `Deployment ID` (uuid).
 3. Each client of the scheme must enter the endpoint to the server as: `fedserver-{uuid}.deployments.cloud.ai4eosc.eu`.
 To create the client you can follow the [example presented using MNIST](https://github.com/deephdc/federated-server/blob/main/fedserver/examples/client_mnist/client_mnist.py).
 4. Execute locally the code of each client to start the federated training.
+Each client must also introduce the token for connecting.

 ### References